 Exercise training or therapy can take many different forms.
 For some people it may be moving more and sitting less, and for others it may mean getting on a bike, jogging or lifting weights.
 Each injury or movement dysfunction is different.
 This means that every individual being prescribed exercise will have an exercise program specific to that individual.
 The ultimate goal is to use specialized physical activity to improve health, function and overall well-being.

 Low back is the second most common area that is treated at EPA sites.
 Low back pain can come from a variety of sources, with the treatment uniquely targeting these different sources.
 One treatment that is consistent with low back is exercise, specifically a targeted core stability exercise program.
-Core stability exercises can be varied, but several EPA sites uniquely add Physiotherapy Pilates to their core stability programming.
+Core stability exercises can be varied, but several EPA sites uniquely add physiotherapy pilates to their core stability programming.
 For more information see our brochure.